Contemporary European law: Consequences: the school of exegesis

 The codes were designed to eliminate uncertainties and possibilities for arbitrary manipulation of the law.
 According to the theory of legal positivism, an "absolute primacy of the law was finally established, reducing law to nothing but the law": the legislator was the sole and undisputed source of law, and the code was its expression.
 For this reason, the code had to be capable of regulating any situation through general and abstract norms without presenting contradictions or gaps.
 Within the code, the jurist would find the solution to all problems.
-The reduction of law to mere legislation had consequences for judges, who were transformed into "mere executors of norms without the possibility of interpretation," tasked solely with applying the code literally according to the expressed will of the legislator.
+The reduction of law to mere legislation had consequences for judges, who were transformed into "mere executors of norms without the possibility of interpretation", tasked solely with applying the code literally according to the expressed will of the legislator.
 This work of simple exegesis of the code coincided with the rise of a new method of legal study, which came to be known as the school of exegesis.
 The jurists of this school, which gained prominence throughout the 19th century in much of Europe, were thus trained exclusively on the content of the code, article by article, no longer learning the traditional teachings of natural law.

 However, this approach was not without contradictions and illusions.
-First, such “legal absolutism,” as legal historian Paolo Grossi termed it, resulted in a static legal system, “anchored to the authority of the law as an objective fact,” which was difficult to reconcile with a society that continued to evolve.
+First, such "legal absolutism", as legal historian Paolo Grossi termed it, resulted in a static legal system, "anchored to the authority of the law as an objective fact", which was difficult to reconcile with a society that continued to evolve.
 Secondly, it proved to be a utopian ideal, as no code, however well-written or comprehensive, could ever be entirely self-sufficient in addressing every case a judge might encounter.
 Consequently, even the French exegetical jurists eventually engaged in a form of subtle interpretation of the code's provisions and the legislator's intent—though always without appealing to external sources or natural law.

-The legal nineteenth century
+In the 19th century

 Restoration and law

 With Napoleon's abdication following his defeat in the War of the Sixth Coalition, the Congress of Vienna opened in 1814.
 Its purpose appeared to be to redraw the political map of Europe and restore the Ancien Régime.
-The diplomatic work was carried out respecting the “principle of legitimacy,” according to which dynastic power had absolute value since it was assigned by divine right and, therefore, a restoration of sovereigns to their “legitimate” thrones was to take place.
+The diplomatic work was carried out respecting the "principle of legitimacy", according to which dynastic power had absolute value since it was assigned by divine right and therefore a restoration of sovereigns to their "legitimate" thrones was to take place.
 In addition, Congress denied the principle of constitutionalism and the theory of the division of powers.
 This imposition soon aroused fierce resistance that resulted in the formation of opposition secret societies, including, in the Italian peninsula, the Carboneria.
-In short, the order proposed by the congress foundered with the uprisings of 1820-1821, which led to the granting, though promptly revoked, of some constitutions.
+In short, the order proposed by the congress foundered with the uprisings of 1820–1821, which led to the granting, though promptly revoked, of some constitutions.